smart-edge-open/edgeapps/applications/curamedon/curamedon-professional-app/README.md

 Prepare `values.override.yaml`.
 See `Parameters` section to find out which parameters should be provided or overriden.
 To install the chart with the release name `professional-app`:

-> helm install -n telemedicine -f values.override.yaml professional-app .
+> helm install -n smartedge-apps -f values.override.yaml professional-app .

 ## Uninstalling the Professional App
 To uninstall/delete the `professional-app` deployment:

-> helm uninstall -n telemedicine professional-app
+> helm uninstall -n smartedge-apps professional-app

 ## Parameters